tmitzka/thomasmitzka-hugo/content/blog/website-pycon-austria/index.en.md

 showTableOfContents: true
 ---

-2025 marked the first-ever **PyCon Austria** – a new IT conference dedicated to the programming language **Python**.
+2025 marked the first-ever **PyCon Austria** – an IT conference dedicated to the programming language **Python**.
 I was responsible for designing and developing the website for the event.
 My goal was to create a platform that was easy to maintain and reflected the spirit of the community.

 ## Requirements